“M + T”

 Chapter 31

 In 1977, hungry and destitute, you came close to dying.
 You distracted yourself in discos.
 You met Donald Bossak and Paul Barret: the former insecure and the latter suicidal.
-You moved into the university dorms to face a group of rioters, who had been egged on by a room-mate.
-Away with the foreigner, they shouted, setting fire to your door.
-At graduation you found out the university had assigned you a bodyguard.
-By then you had come to know a student.
-This Polish dissident, Jurek Pystrak comforted your misery.
-The summer before graduation you studied together in Austria, and after graduation he went on to continue his studies at the University of Pennsylvania and you went on to Yale for the MFA.
-Jurek died in the mid 80’s in Berlin.
+You moved into the university dorms to face a group of rioters who had been egged on by your prospective roommate.
+They shout: Away with the foreigner, setting fire to your door.
+At graduation, you found out the university had assigned you a bodyguard.
+By then, you had come to know a student.
+This Polish dissident, Jurek Pystrak, comforted your misery.
+The summer before graduation, you studied together in Austria.
+After graduation, he went on to continue his studies at the University of Pennsylvania, and you went on to Yale for the MFA.
+Jurek died in the mid-80s in Berlin.
 Only later did you hear it was AIDS.

 Chapter 32

-Technology has extended our lives into preconceived worlds.
-Algorithmic archetypes impose an order over bias, by which it controls, sells, and manipulates you.
+Technology extends our lives into preconceived worlds.
+Algorithmic archetypes impose order on bias, through which they control, sell, and manipulate you.

 Chapter 33

 Every weekend, you and Jurek traveled between New Haven and Philadelphia.
-Before taking his Fulbright, he suggested it was okay dating another during his absence.
+Before taking his Fulbright, he suggested it was okay to date another during his absence.
 You took this to be a lack of loyalty.
-From Berlin he wrote he had met a film historian.
+From Berlin, he wrote he had met a film historian.
 After Jurek’s death, Karl visited your art studio.
 He found your geometrical canvases oddly formal.
-Was his conversation an echo of his own influence on Jurek and, of his own vision of the freedom of artistic expression?
+Was his conversation an echo of his own influence on Jurek and of his own vision of the freedom of artistic expression?
 He later wrote from Berlin he was dying.
-In his letter he said your quests regarding treatments were futile missionary pretenses.
+In his letter, he says your quests regarding treatments are futile missionary pretenses.

 Chapter 34

-But it was not a mission, it was compassion for him as it could have been for Jurek.
+But it is not a mission, it is compassion.
 Karl was filled with his own memories; you begged him to keep up hope.

 Chapter 35